BW Sculptoris

 BW Sculptoris is WZ Sge-type dwarf nova and a candidate period bouncer.
 The binary consists of a white dwarf and a brown dwarf donor that orbits the white dwarf every 78.23 minutes.
-BW Sculptoris is one of the closest and brightest cataclysmic variable stars with a brightness of magnitude 16.5 and a distance of 93.3 parsecs.
+BW Sculptoris is one of the closest and brightest cataclysmic variable stars with a brightness of about magnitude 16.5 and a distance of 93.3 parsecs.
 It also has the shortest period for any CVs known to date (as of August 2023).